the-turing-way/the-turing-way/book/website/foreword/cite.md

 DOIs allow us to archive the repository and are useful for tracking the work in academic publications.

 You can also share the human-readable URL to a page in the book, for example, {ref}`definitions chapter in the Guide for Reproducible Research<rr-overview-definitions>`, but be aware that the project is under development and these links may change over time.
-You might want to include a [web archive link](http://web.archive.org), such as [an archived page for definitions chapter](https://web.archive.org/web/20191030093753/https://the-turing-way.netlify.com/reproducibility/03/definitions.html), to make sure that you do not end up with broken links everywhere!
+You might want to include a [web archive link](http://web.archive.org), such as [an archived page for the definitions chapter](https://web.archive.org/web/20191030093753/https://the-turing-way.netlify.com/reproducibility/03/definitions.html), to make sure that you do not end up with broken links everywhere!

 ## Citing _The Turing Way_ Illustrations